fly2abhishek/cs-study/session-01/slides.md

 Each of these calls is added to the call stack and takes up actual memory.

-However, just because you have n calls total doesn't mean it takes O(n) space.
+However, just because you have n calls total doesn't mean it takes $O(n)$ space.
 Consider the below function, which adds adjacent elements between O and n:
 ```c++
 int pairSumSequence(int n) {
 	int sum = 0;